Trevor Hamilton: Murder of Attracta Harron

 On 11 December 2003, Attracta Harron, who was a 65-year-old recently retired librarian, attended morning Mass near Lifford, County Donegal.
-She then began walking via Strabane the several miles back to her home on the Curleyhill Road, and was last seen alive on CCTV footage crossing the bridge over the river Folye at around 10:45am.
+She then began walking via Strabane the several miles back to her home on the Curleyhill Road, and was last seen alive on CCTV footage crossing the bridge over the river Foyle at around 10:45am.
 Shortly afterwards, Edward McCauley was driving his tractor along Orchard Road near Sion Mills when he saw a red coloured car being driven by a man approaching him at speed.
 As the car got closer, he could see the female passenger of the car waving her arms at him as if trying to draw his attention, and he noticed that she also had what looked like blood streaked across her face.

 At 12:57pm, the Fire Brigade was alerted to a car on fire at number 3 Concess Road, which was Hamilton's family home.
 On arrival the fire crew discovered a red Hyundai Lantra ablaze, with the source of the fire being determined to have been in front passenger compartment.
 Trevor Hamilton was present at the scene, and claimed to have not left the house all morning and told police that an intruder probably set fire to his car maliciously.Hamilton, who was at that time working as a farm labourer, was supposed to have been at work that morning sorting potatoes but his employer's machinery had broken down.